-- (A) Enforcement of other state or federal laws, regulations or standards shall be conducted by the agency charged with the responsibility under the applicable state or federal law, regulation or standard. - (B) Enforcement of non-point source surface releases of acids or other toxic substances shall be performed by the Environment Department. - (C) During the term of a permit issued pursuant to 19.10 NMAC, the permittee must maintain environmental permits required for the permit area.
+(A) Enforcement of other state or federal laws, regulations or standards shall be conducted by the agency charged with the responsibility under the applicable state or federal law, regulation or standard.

+(B) Enforcement of non-point source surface releases of acids or other toxic substances shall be performed by the Environment Department.

+(C) During the term of a permit issued pursuant to 19.10 NMAC, the permittee must maintain environmental permits required for the permit area.
 Revocation or termination of such a permit or the forfeiture of financial assurance related to the permit area by another governmental agency is adequate grounds for the Director to issue a cessation order pursuant to 19.10.11 NMAC.

 In accordance with NMAC 19.10.6.604 (A-C), RHR is committed to complying with all other applicable laws in the construction, operation, closure and reclamation of the Roca Honda mine.
+Table 4-1 is a list of other applicable laws.